moonglum/foxx_generator/README.md

 Connect these states with transitions.
 When you have modeled your statechart in a way that it can fulfill all your use cases, it is time to classify your transitions.
 For every transition you have to decide which of the following type it follows:

 * `follow`: This is a transition that you can just follow from one state to the next.
-* `link`: This is a point of extension where you can create a transition at runtime.
+* `connect`: This is a point of extension where you can create a transition at runtime.
 In order to be able to follow this transition, you have to add a `follow` transition as well.
-* `unlink`: With this transition you can remove a transition created with `link`.
+* `disconnect`: With this transition you can remove a transition created with `connect`.
 * `modify`: This is a transition that can only be created from an entity to itself.
 It is used to modify the state of this entity.

 You can now translate this annotated statechart into the DSL of FoxxGenerator to create your API.